odo/ramjet/README.md

 ## Inspiration

 ramjet is inspired by other tools:
+* [JMeter](https://jmeter.apache.org/) is very powerful but complex and limitet by the GUI-approach.
+Also Java.
 * [Tsung](http://tsung.erlang-projects.org/) is a distributed solution with many drivers and supports sessions and recording.
 Writing custom drivers is not straight forward, though.
 * [basho_bench](https://github.com/basho/basho_bench/) is stand alone, comes with many drivers and has very nice graphing functionality, which ramjet heavily borrows from.
 * [ponos](https://github.com/klarna/ponos) is a generator for different shapes of load. ramjet uses ponos internally.